blankcode/msipdelta2/README.md

 ## Help!

-I want to try to accomodate as many services that are valid for recievers as I can! <br>
+I want to try to accomodate as many services that are valid for recievers as I can!
 Please open some [Service Add Requests](https://github.com/blankcode/msipdelta2/issues/new?assignees=blankcode&labels=Service+Add+Request&template=service-add-request.md&title=).
 Please only request the addition of services you WANT to to allow relay for.

 DO NOT use these list for Safe/Block Lists